 Should I Be Typing My Own Correspondence Into A Case Management System?

 These all will happen during the life of a case.
-Then you have to take into account any documents which a case management system may generate that then needs a lot of reworking.
+Then you have to take into account any documents which a case management system may generate that require a lot of reworking.
 Having fee earners doing such tasks is simply losing your practice money.

 Conclusion